adriano282/encrypting-data-in-postgresql/README.md

 ### There is a docker-compose file containing:

  - a PostgreSQL database;
- - Adminer to access the PostgreSQL database:
+ - Adminer[http://localhost:5433] for accessing the PostgreSQL database in brownser.
-    Accsss Info:
+    Access info:
       Server	  - "database"
       Username	- "demo"
       Password	- "demo"
       Database	- "demo"
- - Container for the application itself
+ - docker container for running the application

  # How does the encryption work?

- ### PGCrypt extension used functions
+ ### PGCrypt extension functions

  Once enabled, the PGCrypto extension provide a set of database function.
  The function used for encryptio are: